centrifugal/centrifugo/docs/content/libraries/client.md

 * [centrifuge-go](https://github.com/centrifugal/centrifuge-go/tree/c2) - for Go language.
 * [centrifuge-mobile](https://github.com/centrifugal/centrifuge-mobile/c2) - for iOS and Android using `centrifuge-go` as basis and `gomobile` project to create bindings.

-There are no native mobile clients at moment but hopefully this will change soon - stay tuned.
+There are no native mobile clients at moment but hopefully this will change soon with open-source community help.